tambetvali/LaegnaAITestsCoPilot/SnippetsCode/Snippet1Editor/README.md

+For installation manual, open [TUTORIAL.md].
+This is free code, which will create you markdown-aware WYSIWYG editor, which still runs on HTML itself: it will convert the result to Markdown *after* you edit it, on server side.
+- Notice: this is initial version and we have to get through parsing all tags, because code blocks are not yet parsed; headers, bold, italic - general formatting already works.

 # AI API — TipTap–Flask Markdown Workbench

 This AI API defines the behaviour and structure of a **TipTap‑based WYSIWYG Markdown editor** embedded in a **Python Flask** application, using **Mistune** for Markdown parsing, **Pygments** for syntax highlighting, and **Backbone.js** for client‑side real‑time behaviour.
 The system follows a **model–view–controller (MVC)** paradigm and is designed so that the **API + Spec alone are sufficient for an AI to recreate or update the implementation**.